mitulvaghamshi/TendonLoader/README.md

     ### **Method-2 (Automatic)**:
     * > Use the VS Code to do everything for you, open project in VSCode as a workspace, then Select Run Task... from the Terminal menu and click on **Project: rebuild** tendon-loader.code-workspace item from the list and wait for all the tasks to finish.
 Use other available items from the list to  perform other tasks, *edit and modify path in this file if required*.

-*Found mistake in this guide? please report or create new issue.
+*Found mistake in this guide? or any suggestion please report or create new issue.